ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications: Numerical method

 By replacing $u^n$, $u^{n+1}$, $u^{\star}$, and $u^{\star\star}$ with exact solutions that they approximate, it can be shown that local truncation errors satisfy

-Evidently, the first two sub-steps are only first-order consistent approximations of the continuous problems.
-Being ignored by most authors, the insufficient consistency of the first two sub-steps may lead to reductions in numerical accuracy and convergence order if boundary conditions of $u^{\star}$ and $u^{\star\star}$ are given by $u^{n+1}$.
+The insufficient consistency of the first two sub-steps is often overlooked, yet it may reduce the numerical accuracy and convergence order when the boundary conditions for $u^{\star}$ and $u^{\star\star}$ are prescribed using $u^{n+1}$.
 This phenomenon will be demonstrated through a numerical example at the end of this subsection.

-As a matter of fact, there is a natural way to provide boundary conditions for $u^{\star}$ and $u^{\star\star}$ if the domain boundary is axis-aligned, for example, $\Omega=[0,1]^3$.
-By reversing the order of \cref{eqn:DG-adi} and restricting the solution to the boundary $\partial\Omega$, boundary conditions for $u^{\star}$ and $u^{\star\star}$ can be computed with a back-tracing approach, also known as the boundary correction technique,
+In fact, there is a natural way to provide boundary conditions for $u^{\star}$ and $u^{\star\star}$ when the domain boundary is axis-aligned, for example, when $\Omega=(0, 1)^3$.
+By reversing the order of \eqref{eqn:DG-adi} and restricting the solution to the boundary $\partial\Omega$, boundary conditions for $u^{\star}$ and $u^{\star\star}$ can be computed with a back-tracing approach, also known as the boundary correction technique:

-Since the boundary is axis-aligned, the boundary condition for $u^{\star\star}$ on $\partial\Omega\cap\{y=0, 1\}$ and that for $u^{\star}$ on $\partial\Omega\cap\{x=0, 1\}$ can be exactly or approximately computed only using boundary conditions of $u(\mathbf{x}, t)$ at $t^n$ and $t^{n+1}$.
+Since the boundary is axis-aligned, the boundary condition for $u^{\star\star}$ on $\partial\Omega\cap\{y=0, 1\}$ and that for $u^{\star}$ on $\partial\Omega\cap\{x=0, 1\}$ can be exactly or approximately computed only using boundary conditions of $u(\bm{x}, t)$ at $t^n$ and $t^{n+1}$.
 The boundary correction technique is able to retain the full accuracy of the DG scheme.
 Unfortunately, the technique is limited to axis-aligned boundaries and there is no straightforward extension for general irregular domains.